-Tips on At-home Care for Sore Nipples During Breastfeeding
+How To Care For Sore Nipples During Breastfeeding At Home

-- Pre-Feeding – Avoid cleaning the nipples or breast before breastfeeding because the bacteria on the surface of your breasts are helpful in developing your little one’s gut microbes.
+- Pre-Feeding – Avoid cleaning the nipples or breasts before feeding because the bacteria on the surface of your breasts are helpful in developing your little one’s gut microbes.

 - Nursing Pads – If you’re using nursing pads, make sure to change them frequently so as to keep the area dry and lower the risk of infections like thrush.

 - Feeding Gap – See to it that the gap between feeding isn’t too long.
-Feeding on time and on demand (8 to 12 feedings per day) is not only important for your baby’s growth but also essential for maintaining healthy milk supply.
-In fact,it is advised to continue feeding even when you have sore, cracked nipples or mild bleeding in order to avoid clogging of milk ducts and other complications.
+Feeding on time and on-demand (8 to 12 feedings per day) is not only important for your baby’s growth but also essential for maintaining a healthy milk supply.
+In fact, it’s advisable to continue feeding even when you have sore, cracked nipples or mild bleeding in order to avoid clogging of milk ducts and other complications.
 Unless you feel unbearable soreness or severe damage in any of the breasts, avoid long feeding gaps.

 - Nursing Bras – Go for those comfortable, cotton, non-elastic-strap nursing bras that are skin-friendly, help absorb dampness and protect your breasts from infections.

-- Nipple Cream – Applying nipple creams can soften the skin and reduce cracking which often result in sore nipples.
-Nipple creams can help soothe tender areas and allow you to comfortably continue nursing.
+- Nipple Cream – Applying nipple creams can soften the skin and reduce cracking which often results in sore nipples.
+You can apply a cream for sore nipples that help soothe tender areas and allow you to comfortably continue nursing.

 Mama’s Choice Intensive Nipple Cream is the best nipple cream for breastfeeding, for dry and blistering nipples.
 It is made with natural ingredients and clinically tested, making it safe for all skin types.

-Mama's Choice Intensive Nipple Cream is free of paraben, phthalate, alcohol and artificial fragrance.
-It is formulated with five simple and natural ingredients such as:
+Mama’s Choice Intensive Nipple Cream is free of paraben, phthalate, alcohol and artificial fragrance.
+It’s formulated with five simple and natural ingredients such as:

-- Lanolin which helps soothe dry or dehydrated skin
+- Lanolin helps soothe dry or dehydrated skin

-- Butyrospermum Parkii Butter (Shea Butter) which helps retain moisture and reduces loss of water by forming a barrier on the surface of the skin
+- Butyrospermum Parkii Butter (Shea Butter) helps retain moisture and reduces loss of water by forming a barrier on the surface of the skin.

-- Cocos Nucifera (Coconut) Oil which provides deep hydration and improves skin elasticity to prevent premature aging and wrinkle formation
+- Cocos Nucifera (Coconut) Oil provides deep hydration and improves skin elasticity to prevent premature ageing and wrinkle formation.

-- Phoenix Dactylifera Fruit (Date) Extract which soothes and hydrates sore and cracked nipples and rich of Antioxidant
+- Phoenix Dactylifera Fruit (Date) Extract which soothes and hydrates sore and cracked nipples and is rich in antioxidants.

-- Tocopherol (Vitamin E) provides moisturizing and healing effects and helps to strengthen skin barrier
+- Tocopherol (Vitamin E) provides moisturising and healing effects and helps to strengthen the skin barrier

-Mama’s Choice Intensive Nipple Cream is also Halal-certified, making it even more accessible to all mums!
-And to add an extra grade of quality assurance, just like every Mama’s Choice products, Mama’s Choice Intensive Nipple Cream are tested right here in Singapore.
-What’s more, it is made with food-grade ingredients so there is no need to worry about your child ingesting it while breastfeeding.
+Mama’s Choice Intensive Nipple Cream is Halal-certified and that makes it even more accessible to all mums.
+And like all products from the brand, Mama’s Choice conducted the quality assurance tests in Singapore for the Intensive Nipple Cream.
+It’s also made with food-grade ingredients so there is no need to worry about your child ingesting it while breastfeeding.